danstalcup/skillustrator/README.md

     `docker-compose up -d`

+**If you get an error that it can't run go.sh,* use git bash's (or install it in any bash) dos2unix go.sh to convert the Windows line endings to Unix for the container.

-The UI should be running on http://localhost:4200/person/999 now, and the API is accessible through http://localhost:4200/api/person/999.
+The UI should be running on http://localhost:4200/person/999 now, and the API is accessible through http://localhost:4200/api/person/999 (test user seeded there).

+### Operations

 1. If you need to log into the container (i.e. run migrations or troubleshoot), use this command.
 Use `docker ps` to list running containers and see the name: